Community Assembly

 Community Assembly Framework

-A framework based on communities located across British Isles as a basis for expanding Community Assemblies into a worldwide network in association with our parallel network, Assemblies of the World.
+A framework based on communities located across the British Isles as a basis for expanding Community Assemblies into a worldwide network in association with our parallel network, Assemblies of the World.

 Community Assembly of the British Isles - Flow of Information